Deva452210/NetflixGpt/README.md

   - Disptch it from browse page

 - Create custom hook

   - To fetch movies ai from TMDB and upadte the store

+- Start creating Browse page UI

+  - Create main and secondary sections
+  - fetch movies data from store to main section using UseSelector

+- Configure video trailer for the Main section

+  - Go to TMDB Movies tab > videos section
+  - Fetch data
+  - Add it in store
+  - create new hook for movie video